mindiweik/learning-time/README.md

 ### January 9, 2020
 I reworked and finalized my *Clean Code* Markdown file and moved it into a folder I created locally to see how the file system worked within GitHub.
+I read up on creating folders over the last few days and found out that an empty folder will not be stored/show up on GitHub.
 Additionally, I started chapter 2 of *Clean Code*.

 ### January 8, 2020
-I wrote up a reflection on chapter 1 of *Clean Code: A Handbook of Agile Software Craftsmanship* by Robert C. Martin.
+I wrote up a reflection on chapter 1 of *Clean Code: A Handbook of Agile Software Craftsmanship* by Robert C. Martin in a new Markdown file.

 ### January 7, 2020
 I created a new repository in GitHub using my new Raspberry Pi 4 (built last week).
 I used my terminal to download a Visual Studio Code remake made to support Raspian on a Linux platform.
 I spent time writing in my main README file which I will use as a sort of diary entry to briefly describe my daily activities.